Deciding on Your Benefits

 As part of the University's commitment to your whole wellbeing, the Wellness Program is designed to support your journey to good health.
 When you complete a wide range of health and wellness activities in 2016, you earn wellness points that can be used to reduce the rates you pay for UPlan Medical Program coverage in 2017 by $400 or $600 depending on your tier of coverage.

-If your hire date is prior to September 1, you can participate in the Wellness Points Program for premium reduction for the upcoming year.
+If your benefits effective date is before September 1, you can participate in the Wellness Points Program for premium reduction for the upcoming year.
 However, you need to enroll in benefits before the deadline based on your effective date.
 For more information about eligibility, please visit the Wellness Program page.

 Convenience Care/Walk-in Clinics